lichen-community-systems/youme/docs/midi-events.md

 }
 ```

-There are no additional parameters beyond the required `type` value.
+There are no additional parameters beyond the required `type` value, which must be set to `reset` for this message type.

 ## Song Pointer

-A message indicating which "song position" (in "beats) the device should play at.
+Sometimes referred to as "song pointer position" or SPP messages.
+Indicates which "song position" (in "beats) the
-In the JSON format used by YouMe, this message would look something like:
+device should play a sequence from.
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {